Return to Index

 - Be aware of your adolescent’s stage of cognitive development.
 You cannot talk to your 12-year-old the same way you would talk to an 18-year-old.

 - Understand that adolescents prefer spontaneous activities rather than planned ones.
-Convey to your adolescent that controlling diabetes is the only way he can stay healthy enough to enjoy holiday activities and experiences that may pop up.
+Convey to your adolescent that controlling diabetes is the only way he or she can stay healthy enough to enjoy holiday activities and experiences that may pop up.

 - Your adolescent is striving for independence.
-Explain that you will grant greater freedom as your adolescent proves to you that he can handle it.
-Remind your adolescent that mastering diabetes is an important step in mastering other aspects of life, and that the skills he has learned are especially important during the holiday season.
+Explain that you will grant greater freedom as your adolescent proves to you that he or she can handle it.
+Remind your adolescent that mastering diabetes is an important step in mastering other aspects of life, and that the skills he or she has learned are especially important during the holiday season.
 Try not to bring up this issue more than once because your adolescent may see it as a matter of control rather than caring.